Tips for Working from Home, Business Email and Discipline

 Keeping Focused

-If you do not have a designated home office, create a little corner in your home to spend your work time.
+If you do not have a designated home office, create a small corner to work in.
 Sitting on the couch with your laptop and TV in the background impairs efficiency and productivity.

-Consequently, you will want to eliminate any distractions that can lead to you not paying attention or making errors.
+Consequently, you will want to eliminate any distractions that can cause you to not pay attention or make errors.
 Let those at home know you are working and appreciate not being disturbed while in that space.

 By keeping a schedule, setting goals, and designating your “space,” you set yourself up for success.
 Then, be flexible as you determine what will work best for you and your employer.

-Being you do not have to commute or have in-office distractions; you will probably discover that you are more productive than ever.
+Being that you do not have to commute or have in-office distractions, you will probably discover that you are more productive than ever.
 As with anything, you get out what you put in.